transtephanie/deep-learning-challenge/README.md

         - To increase model performance, I increased the hidden layers and change activation functions from relu to segmoid.
             - Reference: Image 002.png and Image 003.png

 * Summary: Based on the overall results of the deep learning model, I was unable to achieve at least a 75% accuracy.
-I believe if I removed additional columns to the data frame; any columns that are not quanitifiable would take up space.
-Also, changing the activation functions that could boost accuracy could help achieve at least a 75% accuracy.
+I believe I should remove additional columns to the data frame and any columns that are not quanitifiable as they would take up space.
+Also, by changing the activation functions it could boost accuracy and help achieve at least a 75% accuracy.
 I don't believe adding additional hidden layers would help as it is more important to determine the number of neurons in the hidden layers versus listing additional hidden layers.
-Prning a neural network will determine an optimal structure for a neural network.
+Pruning a neural network will determine an optimal structure for a neural network.